Chapter 5

 Launch parameters

-This remaps a X52 joystick to a gamepad and starts the game in Steam.
+This is no longer needed but I’ll leave it as an example how to remap a X52 joystick to a gamepad and starts the game in Steam.

 SDL_GAMECONTROLLERCONFIG=“03000000a3060000620700001101000016991890,Logitech X52 Professional H.O.T.A.S.,platform:Linux,a:b2,b:b3,x:b4,y:b1,back:b9,start:b8,guide:b10,leftshoulder:b30,rightshoulder:b6,leftstick:b7,rightstick:b15,leftx:a0,lefty:a1,rightx:a5,righty:a2,lefttrigger:b0,righttrigger:b5,dpup:b19,dpleft:b22,dpdown:b21,dpright:b20,” %command%